ichthuss/opti_init/README.md

-# OptiInit &mdash; efficient and comprehensive MCU peripheral configuration library
+# Opti_init &mdash; efficient and comprehensive MCU peripheral configuration library
 When doing peripheral configuration on MCU, you often need to do several settings that are logically separated but belong to one register.
 In C, you may do it with either efficient but messy code: